 Get mentally prepared

-Also get your brain in the game.
+Also, get your brain in the game.
 Have a healthy attitude and a positive mental outlook about sleep.
-Consider sleep an opportunity to play at the top of your game, make your health a priority or simply have a better day.
+Consider sleeping an opportunity to play at the top of your game, make your health a priority or simply have a better day.
 But what you think about you bring about, so check your attitude about making sleep a part of your plan for healthier living.